siefkenj/IBLODEs/book/typst/modules/module6.typ

   title: [Solutions Form a Subspace],
   [
     Let $arrow(r)'=M arrow(r)$ be a matrix differential equation and let $cal(S)$ be the set of all solutions.
 Then, $cal(S)$ is a subspace.
-In particular, $cal(S)$ is closed under linear combinations.
+In particular, $cal(S)$ is non-empty and closed under linear combinations.
   ],
 )